 Vaccines

-50 states require vaccinations for children entering public schools even though no mandatory federal vaccination laws exist.
-All 50 states issue medical exemptions, 44 states (excluding MS, MN, WV, CA, ME, and NY) permit religious exemptions, and 16 states allow an exemption for personal or philosophical reasons.
+All 50 states require vaccinations for children entering public and private schools even though no mandatory federal vaccination laws exist.
+All 50 states issue medical exemptions, 45 states (excluding MN, WV, CA, ME, and NY) permit religious exemptions, and 16 states allow an exemption for personal or philosophical reasons.
+To attend a public or private school in Mississippi, students must comply with Mississippi’s childhood immunization requirements or obtain a medical or religious exemption.

 The Centers for Disease Control (CDC) recommends getting 29 doses of 9 vaccines (plus the yearly flu and covid-19 shot after six months old) for kids aged 0 to six.
 No US federal laws mandate vaccination, but all 50 states require certain vaccinations for children entering public schools.
-To attend a public or private school in Mississippi, students must comply with Mississippi’s childhood immunization requirements or obtain a medical exemption.
-Mississippi does not have a religious or personal exemption.

 Did You Know?